MyOutDeskLLC/SalesforcePhp/README.md

 #### OAuth Usage
 OAuth is implemented using [league/oauth2](https://oauth2.thephpleague.com/).
 The index.php has a sample of how to get OAuth working.
+The default `method` in `creds.json` is oauth.

 Here is how it can work in your application:
 ```php
 $sfAuth = new SalesforceOAuthConfiguration();
 $sfAuth->setClientId('client_id');